ijl/gossamer/README.md

 On that machine or another accessible to it you will need [Selenium Server](http://docs.seleniumhq.org/download/) installed and running.
 Note that Selenium Server comes with Firefox by default, needing an additional system package for Chrome, and for Internet Explorer an IE-specific standalone version of Selenium Server.

 You'll also need your 'target' webserver running on any machine.

+**If you receive an ImportError on selenium**, you need to remove older versions of selenium from your virtualenv.

 ## Authors